Illustration of DIY Wasp Prevention: How to Keep Wasps Out of Your Yard

 • check for yellowjacket activity in the ground

-This late-season period often brings the highest wasp activity because colonies are larger and food competition is stronger.
+Late summer often brings the highest wasp activity because colonies are larger and food competition increases.

 What is the best DIY wasp prevention method?